 Each week I plan my meals for the following week, this is called meal or menu planning.
-It sounds intimidating, but it really is a simple task that takes 5-10 minutes to plan 1 week of meals.
+Some think it’s not worth it, but it really is a simple task that takes 5-10 minutes to plan 1 week of meals.

-- Laminate & use a whiteboard marker so you can re-use each week; or
+- Laminate & use a whiteboard marker so you can re-use each week

 - Nearly every family has after school activities during the week.
 Organise your menu around the activities knowing you can start dinner throughout the day to have it ready in time when you get home (I love my slow cooker), or perhaps an easy meal is required on these nights.

 - Glance through your fridge and pantry, are there any food that may need to be cooked soon?

 - Have a look through the grocery junk mail and plan your meals around the meats and veg that are on special, this will help reduce your grocery bill.

 - Perhaps you may cook up a double batch and you have left overs for the next day, don’t forget to include this in your planner.

 - Now complete the planner with meals you would like to cook.
 Don’t forget you can get some great meal ideas HERE from my blog.
 I post my week of meals each Monday.

 - Next write your grocery list then you’re ready to hit the grocery store!!
 View more details here about The Organised Housewife Grocery List.

 By creating a grocery list from your meal plan you will purchase only food required for the week, therefore having no quick trips to the store